ZilongJas/IT-Homelabs/Linux/Setting-up-disk-partitions.md

 ### 1. Adding a Virtual Disk

-1. Verify that the virtual machine has been run at least once and is in a powered-off state before proceeding.
+1. Ensure the virtual machine has been run at least once and is in a powered-off state before proceeding.
    - **Note**: Attempting this process while the VM is running may result in errors or unexpected behavior.

    ![Shutdown State](../images/shutdownstate.png)